diivious/DataMiner-SNTC/README.md

 Primary changes from Cisco Verson:
   1) Some edits/changes I wish to keep track of
   2) Additon of gitignore to avoid tracking temp files
-  3) Deleted all the zips in favor of release branche
+  3) Deleted all the zips in favor of release branch

 #
 This is a sample python script that will extract all the SNTC data for all customers within a single partner.
 It will gather the JSON data and convert it to CSV files for injecting into any platform that can digest a CSV file.